DavidWaumsley/Bistro11ty/events/event1.md

 ## David's Experience

- - It's feels like you are working with HTML.
+ - It's feels like working with HTML.
  - If only altering globals (like headers) it's more of a tool than a dependency .
  - Breaking HTML and CSS into smaller components makes work easier.
- - It feel simple, but not restrictive if a project need to grow.
+ - It's fairly simple, but not restrictive if a project need to grow.

- Coming from WordPress the big change is working in code editor using a terminal and understanding Git.
+ Coming from WordPress the main change is working in code editor using a terminal and understanding Git.
+Publishing is not as instant as WordPress.

 ## Things we may forget to cover